FermiParadox/backend_sensors_for_seniors/README.md

-# What's that
+# What's this
 Toy project.
 REST API that allows registering seniors, clinics, sensors.
-Endpoints are protected with JWT and/or an API-key that must be present in the request's body.
+Endpoints are protected with JWT and/or an API-key.

 # To run it
 You need: